Our motto: One child, One Family, One Community.

-GivHOPE aims to fight against social exclusion and the phenomenon of “street live” in Cameroon and in the sub region, jointly with all goodwills, development partners and active key actors in order to stop the next generations from coming to the street.
+GivHOPE aims to fight against social exclusion, especially the phenomenon of “street live” and other social issues in Cameroon and in the sub region, jointly with all goodwills, development partners and active key actors in order to stop the next generations from living the same thing.

 - Reduce the negative impact of poverty on vulnerable family’s lives in general and street children (This term is generic, meaning teens and youths that live on the street) in particular;

 - Fight against stigmatization and ill-treatment of street children;

 - Reinforce ties and partnership among the different key actors on the social protection of children rights;

-- Make sure families at risk are cared for through capacity building and income generating activities under our financing;
+- Make sure dropouts, widows, orphans,IDPs and covid-19 victims are also cared for through capacity building and income generating activities under our financing;

 - Design strategic communication tools, mechanisms and channels to convey key messages and reach targeted audiences;